ePassport Reading SDK source code software

 for a 64-bit Linux start linux64_release/ePassport_mrtd

-ePassport reading software example requires µFR reader device to be attached and configured to the PC.
-No other application or service using uFR reader should be running on the computer.
-After successful start of the “ePassport MRTD Example” you will get screen like the one below.
+ePassport reading software example requires a µFR reader device to be attached and configured to the PC.
+No other application or service using µFR reader should be running on the computer.
+After the successful start of the “ePassport MRTD Example”, you will get a screen as shown below.

 Now, you should choose one of the ‘M’ or ‘P’ options as stated in the application usage instructions on the screen.

-You have chose to enter subjacent MRZ row located under the
+You have chosen to enter the subjacent MRZ row located under the

 Enter subjacent MRZ row.
-Subjacent MRZ row have to be 44 characters long.
+Subjacent MRZ rows have to be 44 characters long.

-Example of the subjacent MRZ can be seen on the photo below.
+An example of the subjacent MRZ can be seen in the photo below.

-Otherwise, if you chose ‘P’ option you will be prompted with text:
+Otherwise, if you chose the ‘P’ option you will be prompted with text:

-You have chose to enter doc. number, date of birth and date of expiry separately:
+You have chosen to enter the doc. number, date of birth, and date of expiry separately:

 Enter the document number.
 The document number should be 9 characters long.

-Enter date of birth.
-Date format have to be YYMMDD.
+Enter the date of birth.
+The date format has to be YYMMDD.

-Enter date of expiry.
-Date format have to be YYMMDD.
+Enter the date of the expiry.
+The date format has to be YYMMDD.

-After you have entered the valid data, application will inform you with a message:
+After you have entered the valid data, the application will inform you with a message:

-After this message you can continue with read operations on the NFC tag embedded in the ePassport.
+After this message, you can continue with reading operations on the NFC tag embedded in the ePassport.

 Tag type: DL_GENERIC_ISO14443_4, sak = 0x??, uid = ??:??:??:??